oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 `Tainted data was used.
 The data came from here: C:\code\input.c(25, 19).`

-Note that in addition to providing a string representation of the location, the tool removed the `\[…\](…)` link syntax and separated the link text from the location with a colon.
+Note that in addition to providing a string representation of the location, the tool removed the `[…](…)` link syntax and separated the link text from the location with a colon.
 Finally, the tool recognized that the location’s URI used the `file` scheme and chose to display it as a file system path rather than a URI.

-### 3.11.7 Message string lookup
+### 3.11.7 Message string lookup <a id='message-string-lookup'></a>

 A `message` object can directly contain message strings in its `text` ([§3.11.8](#text-property-1)) and `markdown` ([§3.11.9](#markdown-property)) properties.
 It can also indirectly refer to message strings through its `id` ([§3.11.10](#id-property)) property.